Prompt Library · 36 prompts

 UV-01

-Explain a codebase you've inherited
+Explain a codebase you inherited

-Purpose, step-by-step flow, dependencies, technical debt and what you should understand before making changes.
+Purpose, step-by-step flow, dependencies, technical debt, and what you should understand before making changes.

 Code

-I've inherited the following code and need to understand what it does.
+I have inherited the following code and need to understand what it does.

-[PASTE THE CODE]
+[PASTE CODE]

 Explain:

-1. What the code's overall purpose is
+1. What the overall purpose of the code is

 2. How it works step by step (high-level, not every line)